jcla490/landfire-python/README.md

 ## Features

-`landfire-python` is a wrapper around the [LANDFIRE] Products Service API, allowing users to obtain any of the available LANDFIRE data layers with just a few lines of code.
-This library was initially built to faciliate automated data ingest for wildfire modeling and analysis internally at [FireSci].
+`landfire-python` is a wrapper around the [LANDFIRE][landfire] Products Service API, allowing users to obtain any of the available LANDFIRE data layers with just a few lines of code.
+This library was initially built to faciliate automated data ingest for wildfire modeling and analysis internally at [FireSci][firesci].
 However, we're happy to open-source and maintain this tool to enable broader user of LANDFIRE data across the wildfire community!

 [landfire]: https://landfire.gov/index.php
 [firesci]: https://firesci.io/